SAR Technology: 'Incident

 was completed.
 There were still no signs of the missing skiers.

-installed at the Whistler SAR Base to manage the incident.
-Mission briefings,
+installed at the Command Post to manage the incident.

-field assignments, digital images and maps of the Spearhead Range, portraits of
+field assignments, digital maps of the glacial Spearhead Range, portraits of

-the skiers, weather reports and waypoint routes of the entire traverse, for
+the skiers, weather reports and GPS routes of the entire traverse, for

-navigation in a whiteout, were all incorporated into the computerized Incident
+navigation in a whiteout, were all incorporated into the Optimized

 Avalanche control experts and